 Common tile designs depict religious/historical scenes, floral/foliage inspired patterns, & even modern geometric shapes, such as a cube pattern seen in Junqueira.
 This pattern reminded me of design projects I’ve assigned!

-‘Casa’ style mailboxes were often seen in Portugal & are similar to ‘horreo‘ mailboxes found in Galicia.
-Horreos are granary storage buildings common in northern Spain and look ‘house-like.’
+‘Casa’ style mailboxes are common in Portugal & similar to ‘horreo‘ mailboxes found in Galicia.
+Horreos are granary storage buildings found in northern Spain and look ‘house-like.’

 Dad refreshed at a fountain in Sao Pedro de Rates, where we stayed not far from Arcos.